DOT Oral Fluid Collector Training & Qualification — 49 CFR §40.35

 §40.35 Collector Definition

-A trained collector who supervises the donor through an OFMG-approved oral fluid device — from cavity inspection through device removal, sealing, and CCF completion.
+A trained collector who supervises the donor through a conforming oral fluid collection device — from cavity inspection through device removal, sealing, and CCF completion.

 Who CANNOT Be a Collector